(j) Provisions (other than for employee benefits)

 The Company has not defaulted on any loans payable.

-The Company has incurred a loss after tax of ' 21,182.09 lakhs for the year ended March 31, 2024 and its current liabilities, including current borrowings, exceeds current assets by ' 52,438.42 lakhs as at March 31, 2024.
+The Company has incurred a loss after tax of ' 18,477.82 Lakhs for the year ended March 31, 2025 and its current liabilities, including current borrowings, exceeds current assets by ' 60,411.26 Lakhs as at March 31, 2025.
 The Company has access to unutilised credit lines with its bankers and also additional capital from its promoters, if and when required.
 The Company also has other investments which can be monetised, if and when required.
-Further, the Company has been expanding its operations, expanding private brand, building growth towards the non-food segments (including own branded apparel) and improvement of margins through dis-continuance of loss making/ low margin stores, etc. In view of the above factors, and the approved business plan for the next year, the management is confident of its ability to generate sufficient cash to fulfil all its obligations, including debt repayments, over the next 12 months, consequent to which, these financial statements have been prepared on a going concern basis.
+Further, the Company is focusing on improvement of margins through dis-continuance of loss making/ low margin stores, cost reduction initiatives etc. In view of the above factors, and the approved business plan for the next year, the management is confident of its ability to generate sufficient cash to fulfil all its obligations, including debt repayments, over the next 12 months, consequent to which, these financial statements have been prepared on a going concern basis.

 (i) The Company does not have any transactions with companies struck off.